 Change occurs to maintain equilibrium conditions with new states of heat, pressure, or fluids.
 Thus, major changes in any of these three environmental variables can result in metamorphism.
 Because of the great conveyor belt of plate tectonics, rocks can encounter a variety of environmental conditions riding around in pressure, temperature, and fluid space.
 As these rocks go, they may metamorphose and may have a tale to tell of where they've been.
 The fingerprints of metamorphism are the growth of new minerals stable at the new PTF conditions and changes in texture reflecting the state of stress.

 The temperature in the Earth goes up with depth.
-Near the surface in the ordinary crust, the temperature rises some 30 degrees per kilometer.
+Near the surface of the ordinary crust, the temperature rises some 30 degrees per kilometer.
 This is partly due to radioactive decay within the crust, but also comes from the fact that the Earth is still very hot from its initial formation (recall that the core is largely molten iron).
 So if rocks are taken from the surface "down the tubes" either by burial or on a lithospheric nose dive, they will heat up and metamorphose.

 Pressure changes with depth in the Earth as a result of the increased weight of the overlying rock.
 Increased pressure drives minerals to form more compact phases, driving for example coal to change into diamonds, and clay to rubies.
 Pressure also changes the state of stress.
 Crystals will grow or deform by cracking or flowing in response to the change in stress and show either preferential alignment, or evidence of squashing that reflects in some way the stress regime of the new environment